 NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

-The 2019 NCAA tournament bracket won't be released until Sunday evening, but it's never too early to start focusing in on some potential upset-minded teams.
+The 2019 NCAA tournament bracket is out, which means it’s time for every basketball fan to become an expert prognosticator.

-Ahead we've highlighted five sleeper teams that are capable of busting brackets.
+To aid with that, we've highlighted five sleeper teams that are capable of busting brackets.
+The focus was on mid-major schools with low seeds.

-The focus was on mid-major schools currently projected for double-digit seeds in the latest bracket projection from Bleacher Report's Kerry Miller.

 A full breakdown of each team's resume with relevant notes on performance to date and NCAA tournament outlook was provided to make each team's case.

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.